jslmariano/c24_srdev-test/README.md

 * If you have any issues, kindly contact HR.

-Question # 1 - Site Traffic Scenario
+Question # 1 - Site Optimization and Server Skills
 ---
 __Scenario:__<br>
 You have a website that tracks a lot of statistics about the population in general.
 The average number of visitors to your site is about 200 a day worldwide.
 Due to this small number, you haven’t thought about improving anything on your website since you’ve started up the website.
 Due to the outbreak of coronavirus, you had an idea to provide other statistics on your website.
 So you added a new section for coronavirus statistics on your website and deployed it.
 Suddenly, the number of visitors per day jumped from 200 to 200,000 a day worldwide.
 Your site monitoring logs started sending HTTP errors, and finally, your hosting server went down.